Against All Odds (video game)

 Against All Odds is an Adobe Flash video game developed by UNHCR designed to teach players about the plight of refugees.
 Originally released in Swedish in 2005, the game has been translated into several languages, the English edition of which was released in November 2007.

-Initial funding for the project came from a grant of NOK 1 million from Statoil to UNHCR's Baltic and Nordic regional office, with the aim of developing a project to reach young people and promote integration in the region.
+Initial funding for the project came from a grant of 1 million Norwegian krones from Statoil to UNHCR's Baltic and Nordic regional office, with the aim of developing a project to reach young people and promote integration in the region.
 UNHCR sought advice from Umeå University regarding interactive media for schools, and discussed ideas with the Norwegian Directorate for Education and Training and the Swedish Integration Board.

 UNHCR decided to proceed the project as a web-based game, a medium which could reach a large number of young people, require no distribution costs and minimal marketing costs.
-The game was aimed at 12 - 15 year olds, an age where people began to develop ideas regarding refugees and similar issues.
+The game was aimed at 12–15-year-olds, an age where people began to develop ideas regarding refugees and similar issues.